Ediser-mEDRA/ARDI-service/README.md

         ---------------
         Look for the xml sample [here](https://github.com/Ediser/ARDI-service/blob/master/sample-drs-xml.md)

-   + Response body
+   + Response body:

-      Finally the ARDI registration service REST API returns a JSON response to the user submitting the DRS which includes:
+      finally the ARDI registration service REST API returns a JSON response to the user submitting the DRS which includes:
       * The assigned ARDI, to be stored and reused by the registrant for following updates of the same DRS or to make available the ARDI resolving to the landing page along the value chain
       * The full DRS metadata as submitted, that can be re-used to communicate with other systems in B2B mode.
 This is especially relevant